 Hip arthroscopy is a form of hip preservation surgery.
 Procedures are intended to fix underlying structural problems and restore optimal joint health and function.

-Hip arthroscopy is performed under general anesthesia.
+Hip arthroscopy is performed under general or spinal anesthesia.
 Most patients go home the same day.
 Because the procedure is minimally invasive, patients can begin rehabilitation sooner.
 They often resume normal activity in three to six months depending on the type of surgery.

 - Removing abnormal bony impingement lesions